-Rotary Honors Students Of The Month In Granite City
+Rotary Honors Students of the Month in Granite City

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Each honoree will receive a framed certificate and a gift card, and will be recognized at the 29th Annual Mayors' Prayer Breakfast on March 14, 2023.
+Each honoree will receive a framed certificate and a gift card and will be recognized at the Mayors' Prayer Breakfast on March 14, 2023.

 For more information about Granite City School District #9, visit www.gcsd9.net.